-Out-of-Pocket Maximum
+Maximum Out-of-Pocket (MOOP)

 The most you are required to pay for covered medical expenses out of your own pocket in a plan year.
-When you reach the plan's out-of-pocket maximum, the plan pays 100% of any eligible expenses for the rest of the plan year (Jan.
+When you reach the plan's maximum out-of-pocket, the plan pays 100% of any eligible expenses for the rest of the plan year (Jan.
 1 - Dec.
 31).
-The out-of- pocket maximum includes the deductible, any medical copays (if applicable), and medical coinsurance.
+The MOOP includes the deductible, any medical copays (if applicable), and medical coinsurance.